September 11-12, 2012, Campbell River, B.C.

 This course is structured for operators and managers of activated sludge plants.
 It is operations oriented providing practical information to use in day-to-day operations.
 Using a practical approach, operating plants are used to relate actual operations during the discussion on the workshop topics.
 Participants will apply their newly gained knowledge in solving the case history during the last day.
 Participants will receive an operations manual for activated sludge treatment systems.

-· Composition of Wastewater - types of solids, organics
+· Composition of Wastewater -

 · Preliminary Treatment - screening, equalization